MIT-Emerging-Talent/ET6-CDSP-group-04-repo/collaboration/retrospectives/2_data_collection.md

 - Built confidence using public data portals (IPUMS, MPI, ORR).
 - Improved data evaluation skills and identified new data leads.

+### Olubusayo Solola

+**Contributions:**

+- Shared relevant resources, including pushing some of the research findings to GitHub for better accessibility and version tracking.
+- Researched resources and worked on assigned sub-question.

+**Challenges:**

+- Faced unforeseen personal and academic challenges that affected consistency, leading to missed meetings and delays in reviewing key research papers.
+- Found it difficult to concentrate on a single aspect of the project at times, due to overlapping responsibilities and shifting priorities

+**Progress:**

+- Recognized the value of maintaining regular communication across a distributed team.
+- Improved ability to adapt and contribute despite setbacks by using open-source platforms (like GitHub) and publicly available tools.
+- Learned the importance of early-stage planning, such as kickoff meetings, to set clearer expectations and improve team alignment for future projects